 16. University of Alaska, Anchorage

-One of the most innovative indigenous outreach efforts in an American college is the University of Alaska, Anchorage’s National Resource Center for Alaska Native Elders.
-This center ensures that older Native Alaskans can have fulfilling lives within their communities.
-Native American students who are enrolled within the college also have access to their own dedicated services, which includes the Native Early Transition Program, which is a week-long orientation program for incoming freshmen that runs one week prior to the start of the fall semester.
+One of the most innovative indigenous outreach efforts in an American college is this university’s National Resource Center for Alaska Native Elders.
+The center ensures that older Native Alaskans can have fulfilling lives within their communities.
+Native American students also have access to their own dedicated services, which includes the Native Early Transition Program.
+This is a week-long orientation program for incoming freshmen that runs one week prior to the start of the fall semester.
 After this orientation week, the program continues to support students throughout their first year of study.
 Collegexpress states that the University of Alaska, Anchorage has the seventh-highest enrollment of Native American students in a US college.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 15. University of Central Oklahoma

 The Native American Success Initiative provides many benefits to indigenous students enrolled at University of Central Oklahoma.
 These include financial aid assistance, community building activities, advice, tuition waivers and more.
-The college’s efforts in becoming more appealing to the indigenous community received a boost in 2016, thanks to the creation of the Native American Faculty & Staff Association, which has launched a scholarship and proudly promoted the celebration of Indigenous Peoples’ Day.
+The college’s efforts to be more appealing to the indigenous community received a boost in 2016.
+This was the creation of the Native American Faculty & Staff Association.
+It launched a scholarship and proudly promoted the celebration of Indigenous Peoples’ Day.
 Collegexpress states that University of Central Oklahoma has the ninth highest enrollment of Native American students in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 14. University of Alaska, Fairbanks

-The Native American and indigenous programming at University of Alaska, Fairbanks has been evolving since 1965.
+The Native American and indigenous programming at this University has been evolving since 1965.
 Among the most successful of these initiatives is the Center for Alaska Native Health Research.
-This center first opened in 2001, thanks to a five-year grant from the National Institutes of Health.
-This center has since managed to gain continued funding through government sources, allowing it to remain open and active in the present day.
+The center opened in 2001, thanks to a five-year grant from the National Institutes of Health.
+The center has managed to gain continued funding through government sources, allowing it to remain open and active in the present day.
 Some of the current projects that the center is working on include establishing cancer survivor groups, the development of stroke prevention and intervention programs and an alcohol misuse program.
 The college’s Native American student programs include a supportive living community and a summer program that helps students adjust to college life.
 Collegexpress states that University of Alaska, Fairbanks has the fourth-highest Native American student enrollment in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 13. University of Hawaii, Hilo

-In 2021, one of the pioneers of Native Hawaiian educational advancement at University of Hawaii Hilo, David Sing, was honored with a National Indian Education Association Lifetime Achievement Award.
+In 2021, David Sing, a pioneer in Native Hawaiian educational advancement at University of Hawaii Hilo, was honored with a National Indian Education Association Lifetime Achievement Award.
 Sing stayed with the college for 40 years.
 However, his current position as the managing partner of Educational Prism boosts Native Hawaiian education broadly.
-And the college continues to support both indigenous students and the Native Hawaiian community.
+The college continues to support both indigenous students and the Native Hawaiian community.
 The Kipuka Native Hawaiian Student Center has a student development program that provides peer mentorship, tutoring, academic advising and more.
 It also encourages Native Hawaiian students to participate in community service activities.
-And the college’s indigenous culture and revitalization programs are so important that three US representatives visited the college for the express purpose of gaining a greater understanding of the work that is being performed.
+The college’s indigenous culture and revitalization programs are so important that three US representatives visited the college for the express purpose of gaining a greater understanding of the work being performed.
 The Edvocate names University of Hawaii, Hilo one of the best colleges for minorities.
 Winds of Change considers the college to be one of the top 200 colleges for Native Americans.

 12. The University of New Mexico